-human remains means the body or part of the body of a deceased person but does not include cremated remains.
+human remains means the body or part of the body of a deceased person.

 information notice, for a decision, means a written notice stating the following-

 - (a) the decision; and

 - (b) the reasons for the decision; and

 - (c) that the person to whom the notice is given may apply for a review of the decision within 14 days after the notice is given; and

 - (d) how to apply for a review.